vuo/vuo/README.md

 Set up the Vuo project.

+   - Place the Vuo source code in a folder without spaces in its name or in the name of any of its parent folders.
    - Open `vuo.pro`
       - If presented with message "Qt Creator can use the following kits for project vuo: No valid kits found":
             - Click the "options" link within follow-up message "Please add a kit in the options ..."